ToolJet/ToolJet/docs/docs/tutorial/sharing-and-deploying.md

 If you want the application to be publicly accessed without authentications, make the application public using the same prompt.

 :::tip
-Unauhenticated users will not have edit access to the public apps.
+Unauthenticated users will not have edit access to the public apps.
 :::

 <img class="screenshot-full" src="/img/tutorial/sharing/public.gif" alt="ToolJet - Query result transformations" height="420"/>